MrWoh/Duck-Rating/README.md

 #### Purpose

-Create ratings from JSON files exported from KickerTool and Lets'Foos tournament programs.
+Create ratings from JSON files exported from KickerTool, Lets'Foos and Fast tournament programs.

 #### How do I get set up?